jonaszeutzius/nft-ownership-history/README.md

 Before we begin, ensure you have the following:

-Node.js and npm installed (npm comes with Node.js, you can download it from here) A basic understanding of ReactJS and JavaScript
+- Node.js and npm installed
+- A basic understanding of ReactJS and JavaScript
-A Blockspan API key (Get it here)
+- A Blockspan API key

 ## STEP 1: SETTING UP THE REACT APP